zoekelepiri/Statistical-Data-Analysis/README.md

 - <b>Train-Test Split: </b>Dividing the dataset into training and testing sets to train the model on a subset of the data and evaluate its performance on unseen data.
 -<b>Model Evaluation:</b> Assessing the model's performance using metrics such as mean squared error (MSE), R-squared, and root mean squared error (RMSE).
 - <b>K-Nearest Neighbors (KNN) Regression: </b> Implementing a KNN regression model to predict housing prices by considering the similarity between a given data point and its k nearest neighbors in the feature space.

+# Conclusion
+The analysis of the Ames Housing dataset using descriptive statistics, exploratory analysis, correlation analysis, and regression modeling techniques provides valuable insights into the factors influencing housing prices in Ames, Iowa.
+By employing linear regression and KNN regression models, we aim to accurately predict housing prices and contribute to a better understanding of the real estate market dynamics in the region.